abhay9787/Foundation-Website-Front-end/README.md

 ## Used By

-This project is used by the following companie:
+This project is used by the following company :

 ``` text
 About Life Foundation